The functionality described in this article was introduced in version 7.3

 - View the status of your Resi account and your encoder name for the ProPresenter machine you are using.

-- Open the Control Center for Resi by clicking the Manage button.
-This opens a browser window to the Resi Control page for your account, where you can set Destination Groups, create Web Event Profiles, and learn more about your Resi account.
+- Open Resi Studio for Resi by clicking the Manage button.
+This opens a browser window to Resi Studio for your account, where you can set Destination Groups, create Web Event Profiles, and learn more about your Resi account.

 - Check for the latest version of the Resi ProPresenter encoder.
 You can Check for Updates here to make sure you have the latest version.